 How to Root Your Google Pixel or Pixel XL

-Secondly, this process will trip SafetyNet on your device.
-This is a security feature in newer Android versions that lets apps know when the user is rooted, among other things.
+Understand that rooting will interfere with your ability to accept OTA updates, and perhaps more importantly, this process will trip SafetyNet on your device.
+SafetyNet is a security feature in newer Android versions that lets apps know when the user is rooted, among other things.
 Ultimately, this means that apps like Android Pay and Pokémon GO will likely fail to run after rooting.

 Finally, Step 2 below involves unlocking your device's bootloader.
 If you haven't already done this, you should be aware that the process of unlocking your bootloader will trigger a factory reset.
 So before you begin, make sure to back up all important data.

-To begin, you'll need to install ADB and Fastboot on your computer so that you can send the commands that will root your device.
-Honestly, this is probably the hardest part of the whole procedure, so we've covered it with a separate guide — but don't let that scare you off, because it's really just a matter of installing one program.
-For best results, I'd recommend using the steps outlined in Method 1 at the following link.
+To begin, you'll need to install ADB and Fastboot on your computer so that you can flash TWRP custom recovery on your device.
+Honestly, this might be the hardest part of the whole procedure, so we've covered it with a separate guide — but don't let that scare you off, because it's really just a matter of installing one program.
+For best results, I'd recommend using Method 1 at the following link.

 Next up, you'll need to unlock your device's bootloader if you haven't done so already.
 This is the part that will wipe your device, so make sure you have any important data backed up before you proceed.
 Aside from that, just follow the steps at the link below, then boot back into Android and run through initial setup when you're done.

-In order to run the commands that will root your device, your phone will need to be in Bootloader Mode.
-So next, power your Pixel completely off.
+Next, you'll need to boot into TWRP to flash the two ZIPs you just downloaded.
+So power your Pixel completely off.
 When the screen goes black, press and hold the volume down and power buttons simultaneously.
 Within a few seconds, you should be greeted by Android's Bootloader menu, which looks like this: